COSMOGRAIL/COSMOULINE/README.md

 other files

-2b  : facultative, write these apertures photometry in the db.
-To do so (and to execute the following facult. scripts as well), you need to define on which stars you want to perform the computations.
-These stars are to be written in photomstars.cat in your configdir, and can once again be the same that in alistars.cat and normstars.cat

 2c  : facultative, write an estimation of the peak values (with the skylevel) of each stars of photomstars.cat in the db.